Configuring a Non-Triggering Workflow Action

 Running Action on Assets Matching Latest Condition

-When an Action node running on All Assets follows a Condition node, the Only assets that match the latest condition option appears and is enabled by default.
+When an Action node running on All Assets follows a Condition node, its configuration includes the Only assets that match the latest condition option, which is enabled by default.

-• An orange icon ActionAssetsLatestCondition.png indicates this in the node itself and after the checkbox text.
+An orange icon ActionAssetsLatestCondition.png indicates this in both:

 ActionRunsLatestCond.png

-• This option is only available if previous actions (above this action) following this Action Condition also have this option enabled.
+This option is only available if previous Action nodes (above this Action node) following this Action Condition node also have this option enabled.

 • If you add an Action node above or below a filtered Action node, it is filtered by default.

-• If you remove filtering from an Action node following a condition, filtering is removed from all its child nodes.
+• If you remove filtering from an Action node following a Condition node, filtering is removed from all its child nodes.

-• You can't add filtering to an Action node following an Action node without filtering.
+• You can't add filtering to an Action node if it follows an Action node without filtering.

-• If you add filtering to an Action node following a condition, filtering is added to the Action nodes following it.
+• If you add filtering to an Action node following a Condition node, filtering is added to the Action nodes that follow it.
 Similarly, if an Action below an Action Condition does not have filtering enabled, filtering is not available for nested Action Conditions.

-• Clear the checkbox to disable this option.
+Clear the checkbox to disable this option.
 In this case, the action runs on all resolved assets, even those that do not match the latest condition.
-All nodes in the same path following this action have this checkbox disabled automatically.
+All nodes in the same path following this Action node will have this checkbox disabled automatically.

-You can configure the action to run on different assets, using the Query Wizard and selecting a new or existing query.
+You can configure the action to run on different assets by using the Query Wizard and selecting a new or existing query.

-You can choose whether to run the action on either of the following:
+You can choose whether to run the action on either:

-• Each asset returned from the query at the time that it runs (bulk run).
+• All Assets: All assets returned from the query at the time it runs (a bulk run).
 In this case, the Workflow proceeds to the next node only after it runs on all assets returned from the query.

-Bulk runs enable automating tasks that require enumerating multiple assets, supporting a wider range of scenarios.
+Bulk runs enable automating tasks that require processing multiple assets, supporting a wider range of scenarios and use cases.
+They allow you to run actions across all assets in a query.

 Note:

-• Triggering actions can only run on the first asset returned from the query.
+• Triggering actions can only run on the first asset returned from a query.

-• Events cannot follow Bulk actions.; only after Actions set to run on a first asset.
+• Events cannot follow Bulk actions; they can only follow Actions set to run on a first asset.

 • Bulk action data is unavailable in the Workflow Data repository.